privateprep/coding-space-website/src/pages/blog/2022-04-27-8-goofy-programming-languages.md

     textAlign: left
     bgColor: "#9de2dd"
     textColor: "#264548"
-    mdContent: At TCS, though we teach primarily in Scratch, WoofJS, and Java, we love the intellectual and creative challenges posed by these esoteric languages.
+    mdContent: At TCS, though we teach primarily in Scratch and JavaScript, we love the intellectual and creative challenges posed by these esoteric languages.
 Click
       [here](https://www.thecodingspace.com/about-us/our-teaching-philosophy) to
       learn more about our teaching philosophy.